-- Adhere to Treehouse policies and procedures as outlined in this handbook. - Complete enrollment forms and pay tuition and fees on time. - Use non-violent communication when interacting with teaching or administrative staff. - > Offensive or profane language, harassment, disruptive, bullying, or threatening behaviors, verbal abuse, or physical violence will not be tolerated. - ➤ If you find that you have been disrespectful or rude to a teacher, please own your actions and apologize and seek reconciliation.
-Teachers are asked to do the same. - Use the appropriate method and time to express questions, comments, or concerns. - > While we encourage parent-teacher communication, it is best to contact your Lead Teacher or the Office Manager via email or Brightwheel to schedule a time to discuss your concerns.
-Please be mindful that our teachers have other students in their care and pickup/dropoff is not an appropriate time to have lengthy discussions. - > Please voice any questions, comments, or concerns directly with staff members and avoid sharing them with other parents or publicly.
+- Adhere to Treehouse policies and procedures as outlined in this handbook. - Clock your child in and out at your agreed upon contract timeframe. - Complete enrollment forms and pay tuition and fees on time. - Use non-violent communication when interacting with teaching or administrative staff. - Offensive or profane language, harassment, disruptive, bullying, or threatening behaviors, verbal abuse, or physical violence will not be tolerated. - If you find that you have been disrespectful or rude to a teacher, please own your actions and apologize and seek reconciliation.
+Teachers are asked to do the same. - Use the appropriate method and time to express questions, comments, or concerns. - While we encourage parent-teacher communication, it is best to contact your Lead Teacher or the Office Manager via email or Brightwheel to schedule a time to discuss your concerns.
+Please be mindful that our teachers have other students in their care and pickup/dropoff is not an appropriate time to have lengthy discussions.
+We do not have conflicting conversations in front of any of our students, including your children. - Please voice any questions, comments, or concerns directly with staff members and avoid sharing them with other parents or publicly.
 As a small non-profit, we heavily rely on word-of-mouth and greatly appreciate the opportunity to resolve issues as they arise.
+Parent/Legal Guardian Initials \\\\\